MohamedKhalidmk/TRIAD/README.md

 **Trusted RDF Interoperable Agent Data**

-CSC 501; Algorithms and Data Models (Fall 2026), Dr. Hossein Fani University of Victoria
+CSC 501; Algorithms and Data Models (Fall 2026), Prof. Hossein Fani University of Victoria

 A data model for clinical records created and revised by multiple people over